Submission-01/EHPAL/README.md

 3. **High Computational Overhead**
    Intermediate fusion layers often rely on large, high-dimensional attention matrices, which drastically increase parameter count and FLOPs—making deployment in resource-constrained environments impractical.

+4. **Assumption of Sample-wise Alignment**
+   A common shortcoming of many multimodal fusion approaches is the assumption that each modality is drawn from the same patient cohort.
+In contrast, EHPAL-Net is trained and evaluated on a suite of completely unpaired, heterogeneous datasets (e.g., HAM10000, SIPaKMeD, CNMC, BraTS-2021, KVASIR, MIT-BIH, TCGA-BRCA, KIRP, UCEC), each collected under different protocols and patient populations.
+This heterogeneity introduces two primary challenges:
+   - **Absence of Sample-wise Correspondence**: Without paired examples, there is no direct supervision for mapping features in one modality to those in another.
+   - **Distributional Shifts Across Cohorts**: Varying demographic, imaging, and noise characteristics across datasets can undermine naive fusion strategies.

 ---